open-policy-agent/opa/docs/new/docs/http-api-authorization.md

 ---
 title: "HTTP APIs"
-kind: tutorial
-weight: 1
 ---

 Anything that exposes an HTTP API (whether an individual microservice or an application as a whole) needs to control who can run those APIs and when.
 OPA makes it easy to write fine-grained, context-aware policies to implement API authorization.

 ## Goals